Ken Danby: Honors

-Family
+Personal life and death

 Many of Danby's early works were of scenes set on St. Joseph Island.
 It was there that Danby met his first wife, Judy Harcourt.
 The couple married in 1965.
-They purchased a home at Armstrong Mill near Guelph, Ontario, which provided Danby with subject matter from which to gain inspiration.
-The couple had three sons, who have appeared in Danby's work.
-The couple separated in 1980 and divorced in 1984.
-One of his sons from this marriage is actor Noah Danby.

-Danby's second wife was Gillian Rumble, to whom he was married until his death.
+They had three sons, including actor Noah Danby, and divorced in 1984.

+In 1985, Danby married Gillian Rumble, his muse and model.

+On 23 September 2007, while on a canoe trip in Algonquin Park near North Tea Lake, Danby died of a heart attack, age 67.